halflings/autonomee/README.md

 ## Features

-* A *really* basic SVG parser
+* A basic SVG parser
 * A pathfinder (A\*)
 * Nearest obstacle detection (to simulate the sensor's measurements)
 * Basic probability model : particle filter. (hopefully we'll also implement one based on Kalman's filter)
-* Visualization of the robot's movements and a 'heatmap' of the probabilities.
+* Visualization of the robot's movements and the particles used to localize it.

 ## Dependencies